1. Take your compliments about an employee to management. Chances are you’ll never see the impact. Chances are, it’ll be greater than you imagine.

 11. Give genuine compliments.
 You might want to challenge yourself to give compliments to five or ten people a day.
 It keeps you on the lookout for truth and beauty.
 Tell a clerk she has a lovely voice, a child that his smile made your day, a loved one that their eyes are beautiful.

 12. That kid who keeps hanging around, looking as you grill dinner or wanting to talk while you wash the car?
 He may be longing for encouragement.
 Even a few kind words may be the kind of mentoring he needs.

 14. Greet new people on your street with a small gift such as a houseplant or plate of cookies.
 The neighbors you’ve never met?
-Try online resources to connect with your neighbors, even to share some sugar.
+Try online resources to connect such as i-neighbors or front porch forum.

 15. Give gifts that do some good.

 16. See an act of aggression?
 Get involved even if it seems like none of your business.
 That’s a kindness too.